Frazix12/MusicPlayer/README.md

 -   Audio file upload and playback
 -   Play/Pause/Skip controls
--   Progress bar with seek functionality
+-   Progress bar with seek functionality and smooth animated seeking
 -   Volume control
 -   Shuffle and repeat modes (none/one/all)
 -   Queue management